Ji-Zhou/AMT/README.md

 # Test 4

-In the case of 8 trucks, tasks are perfect finished.
+In the case of 8 trucks, tasks can be also finished.

 ![img](https://github.com/Ji-Zhou/AMT/blob/main/git/8_1.gif)

 # Test 5

-In the case of 16 trucks, more braking, reversing, and replanning are carried out, but trucks are still able to reach the finish line smoothly
+In the case of 16 trucks, more braking, reversing, and replanning are carried out, but trucks are still able to reach the finish point.

 ![img](https://github.com/Ji-Zhou/AMT/blob/main/git/16_1.gif)